Could Large Language Models work as Post-hoc Explainability Tools in Credit Risk Models?: Methods

 For each instance $(x_i,y_i)$ and a trained baseline predictive model $f(\cdot)$, we implement the following procedure:

 \begin{itemize}

-\item \textit{Step 1: Instance-Level Information Preparation}: For each instance \( i \), we construct a structured input consisting of the feature vector \( \mathbf{x}_i \), the observed outcome \( y_i \), the predicted probability \( p_i = f(\mathbf{x}_i) \), and a reference ranked feature set \( \mathcal{T}_i \) derived from the baseline model’s explanation mechanism.
-The set \( \mathcal{T}_i \) represents the model-grounded attribution structure that the LLM is expected to reproduce.
+\item \textit{Step 1: Instance-Level Information Preparation}: For each instance \( i \), we construct a structured input consisting of the observed outcome \( y_i \), the predicted probability \( p_i = f(\mathbf{x}_i) \), and an attribution table containing the reference ranked feature set $\mathcal{T}_i$ derived from the baseline model's explanation mechanism.
+The set $\mathcal{T}_i$ represents the model-grounded attribution structure that the LLM is expected to reproduce.

 \item \textit{Step 2 Prompt Construction with Strict Output Constraints}: We design a structured prompting protocol that explicitly constrains the LLM's output format.
 In particular, the prompt instructs the LLM to return a ranked list of features drawn from the original input space.
-No additional inferred feature or external knowledge are permitted, ensuring that the task is framed as controlled reproduction rather than independent feature inference.
+No additional inferred features or external knowledge are permitted, ensuring that the task is framed as controlled reproduction rather than independent feature inference.

-\item \textit{Step 3 LLM Invocation and Explanation Generation}: Using the constructed prompt, we query the LLM to generate an instance-specific ranked feature $\hat{\mathcal{T}_i}$ for each instance.
-This procedure is repeated for each of the three LLMs under identical experimental conditions to enable consistent comparison of reproduction fidelity across models.
+\item \textit{Step 3 LLM Invocation and Explanation Generation}: Using the constructed prompt, we query the LLM to generate an instance-specific ranked feature list $\hat{\mathcal{T}}_i$ for each instance.
+This procedure is repeated for each of the three LLMs under identical experimental conditions to enable consistent comparison of ranking-preservation fidelity across models.

-\item \textit{Step 4 Instance-level Alignment Evaluation}: The LLM-generated ranking $\hat{\mathcal{T}_i}$ is compared against the reference set $\mathcal{T}_i$ at multiple top-$K$ cutoffs.
-Ranking-based alignment metrics, described below, are used to quantify how accurately the LLM preserves both the feature set and relative importance ordering provided in the prompt.
+\item \textit{Step 4 Instance-level Alignment Evaluation}: The LLM-generated ranking $\hat{\mathcal{T}}_i$ is compared against the reference ranking set $\mathcal{T}_i$ at multiple top-$K$ cutoffs.
+Ranking-based alignment metrics, described below, are used to quantify how accurately the LLM preserves both the feature set and relative ordering provided in the prompt.